retobuergisser/homepage/content/project/environment/index.md

 ### Working Papers

-* Do Information, Party Cues and Compensation Increase Popular Support for Green Taxes?
-Evidence from Survey Experiments in Switzerland (with Isabelle Stadelmann-Steffen and Klaus Armingeon).
+* Do Information, Party Cues, and Compensation Increase Mass Support for Green Taxes? (with Isabelle Stadelmann-Steffen and Klaus Armingeon).